Testing and exporting your emails with BEE Pro

-With this option, you can connect your BEE with your sending app or ESP to easily send your messages from BEE to the ESP.
-Select the application that you want to export the message to, and follow the instructions on the screen.
+With this option, you can connect your BEE with your sending app or ESP to easily send your emails from BEE to the ESP.
+Select the application that you want to export the email to, and follow the instructions on the screen.

 Download a PDF